Ezian/hex-chronicle/README.md

     - SO SE # To draw some roads on the polygon, from a side to another, or from the center to a side
 rivers:
     - N S # To draw some rivers on the polygon, from a side to another, or from the center to a side
-zone: secured # Draw polygon on the top of the grid show a zone that can contains several polygon.
-Zone can be also listed here (through several lines with hyphen)
+zone: secured # Add this tile in a zone.
+By default, only "secured" zone is defined (which will be rendered with a green dashed  boundary), but you may add others through custom css.
+This attribute can be either a string or a list of string.
 ---

 # The content doesn't matter now